Baz Luhrmann: Film

 Luhrmann's 2008 historical epic Australia featured some of the country's most celebrated actors, including Nicole Kidman, Hugh Jackman, and David Gulpilil.
 Situated between the two World Wars, the film blended a nostalgic romance with major events from Australian history, including the Bombing of Darwin, and the true story of the Stolen Generations, wherein thousands of mixed-race Aboriginal children were stolen from their families by the state and forcibly integrated into white society.
 The movie's racial politics were controversial for their time, and notably, its production coincided with Prime Minister Kevin Rudd's 2008 Apology to Australia's Indigenous peoples.
-Marcia Langton, professor of Australian indigenous studies at Melbourne University publicly supported the film, saying "Luhrmann depicts with satirical sharpness the racial caste system of that time...
+Marcia Langton, a professor of Australian indigenous studies at the University of Melbourne, publicly supported the film, saying "Luhrmann depicts with satirical sharpness the racial caste system of that time...
 In his imagined cinema of the 1940s, the spatial and social shape of racism is reconstructed with such exact detail, I felt I had been transported back to my own childhood."
 While achieving modest box office success in the United States, the film was very successful in Europe, maintaining the #1 slot at the box office for many weeks in France, Germany, Spain, Italy and the Scandinavian countries.
 It is the second-highest grossing Australian film of all time, next to Crocodile Dundee and ahead of Happy Feet.

-In 2013, Luhrmann adapted F. Scott Fitzgerald's The Great Gatsby, shot in 3D, starring Leonardo DiCaprio as Jay Gatsby, Tobey Maguire as Nick Carraway, Carey Mulligan as Daisy Buchanan, Joel Edgerton as Tom Buchanan, Australian newcomer Elizabeth Debicki as Jordan Baker, and legendary Indian actor Amitabh Bachchan as Meyer Wolfsheim.
-For the film, Luhrmann and costume/production designer Catherine Martin collaborated with Prada, Brooks Brothers, and Tiffany & Co. to create period-inspired dresses, suits, and jewellery based on their own archives and true to the book's own references to luxury brands.
-The film grossed over $353 million worldwide, making it the director's highest-grossing movie to date.
-Critic Richard Roeper described the adaptation as "the best attempt yet to capture the essence of the novel" while Fitzgerald's granddaughter praised the movie, saying "Scott would have been proud."
-The following year, at the 86th Academy Awards, the film won in both of its nominated categories: Best Production Design and Best Costume Design.
-The soundtrack, produced by Luhrmann, Anton Monsted, and Jay-Z, sought to blend the music of the Jazz Age with contemporary hip hop as two historical analogues.
-Featured artists included Beyoncé, Jack White, Lana Del Rey, Sia, will.i.am, The xx, and Florence and the Machine; the soundtrack also included score from the film's composer and Luhrmann's repeat collaborator Craig Armstrong.
+In 2013 Luhrmann adapted F. Scott Fitzgerald's novel The Great Gatsby, shot in 3D, starring Leonardo DiCaprio as Jay Gatsby, Tobey Maguire as Nick Carraway, Carey Mulligan as Daisy Buchanan, Joel Edgerton as Tom Buchanan, the Australian newcomer Elizabeth Debicki as Jordan Baker, and Amitabh Bachchan as Meyer Wolfsheim.
+For the film, Luhrmann and the costume/production designer Catherine Martin collaborated with Prada, Brooks Brothers and Tiffany & Co. to create period-inspired dresses, suits and jewellery based on their own archives and true to the book's own references to luxury brands.
+It grossed over $353 million worldwide, making it Luhrmann's highest-grossing film to date.
+The critic Richard Roeper described the adaptation as "the best attempt yet to capture the essence of the novel" while Fitzgerald's granddaughter praised it, saying "Scott would have been proud."
+The following year, at the 86th Academy Awards, the film won in both its nominated categories: Best Production Design and Best Costume Design.
+The soundtrack, produced by Luhrmann, Anton Monsted and Jay-Z, sought to blend the music of the Jazz Age with contemporary hip hop as two historical analogues.
+Featured artists included Beyoncé, Jack White, Lana Del Rey, Sia, will.i.am, The xx and Florence and the Machine; the soundtrack also included score from the film's composer and Luhrmann's repeat collaborator Craig Armstrong.
 The album's sales exceeded expectations, marking the biggest digital sales week for a soundtrack in Billboard history, and peaking at number one on the US Billboard 200 chart.